meezymeek/ltdans-run-for-reelection/docs/PARACHUTE_SYSTEM.md

 # Parachute System Documentation

 ## Overview
-Lt.
-Dan's Run for Re-Election features a dynamic parachute system that activates during high jumps, allowing players to float and extend their airtime.
+RERUN: Danny Boy Runs for Office Again features a dynamic parachute system that activates during high jumps, allowing players to float and extend their airtime.
 The parachute system includes customizable skins that are randomly selected on each deployment.

 ## How It Works